truaxki/facemesh3D/memory/REORGANIZATION_SUMMARY.md

 - Image/data files (screenshots, JSON) remain in root as they are project data
 - The main `README.md` stays in root as the project introduction
 - `main.py` and source code remain unchanged
+- The memory system continues to grow as development progresses

 This reorganization makes the codebase's institutional knowledge much more accessible and maintainable!